LABORA-INF-UFG/eXP-RAN/README.md

 The figure above represents eXP-RAN workflow and system modules.

-Arrows composed by dots and dashed lines represent optional flow; arrows only with dashed lines identify user inputs; single arrows represent mandatory flow; rectangles identify the system modules and circles represent input files.
+Single arrows represent mandatory flow; arrows only with dashed lines identify user inputs; arrows composed by dots and dashed lines represent optional flow; rectangles identify the system modules and circles represent input files.
 Note that step 7 has double meaning as it is an optional flow and an user input.

 Let's start with the Model Adapter module.